 This is to show that you are going to be employed and that you can obtain the Thai work permit.
 Certain professions in Thailand is not permitted to be done by foreigners.

 If you had a work permit before then you will need to show your last tax certificates.

 Your tax certificate from your last employment when you had a work permit in Thailand.

 If you would like to work in Thailand, you would have to be aware of the immigration policies concerning work visas and work permits to avoid getting yourself in a pickle where Thai Immigration police detain or order your deportation.
 Remember that working in Thailand without a valid visa and a work permit is a serious offense.
 Those who get caught are fined, detained, or deported.
 Hence, it’s always good to do the right thing to avoid these problems later on.

 If you will be working in Thailand for a Thai company, chances are the Thai company will be organizing your Non Immigrant Business Visa as this is their responsibility when employing a foreigner.
 The Thai company will be instructing you on what to do.
 They will furnish you with the necessary documents for the visa application.

 It’s recommended to seek assistance from a Thai Visa specialist or a law firm when in doubt about the visa application process.
 This will definitely save you a lot of hassles when sorting out your visa application on your own.
-GAM Legal Alliance, a full-service law firm in Thailand, has a dedicated team of Thai Immigration specialists who can help you with all your Thai visa-related issues.
+Raise your questions with our immigration lawyer Bangkok who has a dedicated team of Thai Immigration specialists who can help you with all your Thai visa-related issues.